Lorentz-violating effects in the Bose-Einstein condensation of an ideal bosonic gas: Lorentz-violating effects in a nonrelativistic ideal boson gas

-In absence of LIV interactions, the operator defined in Eq. (\ref{z-bec1}) is $\left( \partial _{\tau }-\frac{1}{2m}\nabla ^{2}-\mu \right) ,$ whose zero-mode is intimately related with the existence of the Bose-Einstein condensation.
-It allows to guarantee that the BEC phenomenon occurs when $ \mu \rightarrow 0^{-}$.
+In absence of LIV interactions, the operator defined in Eq. (\ref{z-bec1}) is $\displaystyle\left( \partial _{\tau }-\frac{1}{2m}\nabla ^{2}-\mu \right) ,$ whose zero-mode is intimately related with the existence of the Bose-Einstein condensation \cite{shakel,superconductivity}.
+It allows to guarantee that the BEC phenomenon occurs when $\mu \rightarrow 0^{-}$.
 The value $\mu =0$ is the fundamental value for occurring BEC.
-Such condition is similar to the superconductivity phase transition: it only happens when the value of the resistivity is zero \cite {superconductivity}.
+Such condition is similar to the superconductivity phase transition: it only happens when the value of the resistivity is zero \cite{superconductivity}.
+It is clear that the LIV term $\lambda _{jk}\partial _{j}\partial _{k}$ in Eq. (\ref{z-bec1}) does not modify the zero-mode condition so the BEC in a LIV framework also occurs when $\mu \rightarrow 0^{-}$.

-Now, from Eq.(\ref{z-bec1}), the existence of a zero-mode leads to the requirement $\mu -\lambda _{00}m/2\gamma =0$.
-As the value $\mu =0$ is measured in the laboratory, the existence of the zero mode linked to BEC in a LIV framework implies that